Kinshukai FujitaishogotoMusic Performance

 Kinshukai is a music educational organization that promotes the taishogoto (Japanese stringed musical instrument).
 Our members are participating from Ishikawa Prefecture and Kagawa Prefecture for this year’s Honolulu Festival.
 Please enjoy the sound of taishogoto which was invented in Japan.

 The Nagaoka Festival Grand Fireworks Show is held annually on August 2nd and 3rd against the backdrop of the Shinano, the longest river in Japan.
-At our booth, you’ll be able to experience Nagaoka Fireworks with a VR device as if you were viewing real fireworks.
-Visitors can also enjoy tasting some of Nagaoka’s Sake, a regional specialty of which we are proud, and seeing Yamakoshi’s Nishikigoi, multicolored ornamental carp, swimming gracefully.
-On March 11th, the final day of the Honolulu Festival, Nagaoka Fireworks will bloom in the night sky over Waikiki beach.
+At our booth, visitors can also enjoy tasting some of agaoka’s Japanese sake, a regional specialty of which we are proud.
+On March 10th, the final day of the Honolulu Festival, Nagaoka Fireworks will bloom in the night sky over Waikiki beach.

 Nagaoka Incorporated Association of Tourism and ConventionsCraft/Demonstration